Sweet Tea has one night to prepare her little sister for jail culture through a series of "how-to" tutorials before she turns herself in.

 From there, a process of two years of writing the script, fundraising, and pre-production for "So, Boom" began.
 The 3-day shoot went beautifully thanks to our producer, Hannah Welever, and the incredible team she put together.

 Some came from Tiny's personal experiences, but a lot of rules and advice were influenced by our students who are currently incarcerated teens.
-Through improv exercises and conversations, these young people explored how they would help someone on their first day in jail and what advice they would share.
 For example, the rule “Be Yourself” came from a theater class of young men at Riker’s Island.
 They expressed a deep value for authenticity, which makes sense when you have to share all your time with the same people in small spaces, everyday.

 Produced by: Hannah Welever and Good Trouble Films